corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 * `key-stores/corda-network-map-keys.jks` - Contains the key pairs for the Network Map Service which are used for signing the Network Map and Network Parameters
 * `trust-stores/network-root-truststore.jks` - Contains the network root certificate and the TLS CRL signing certificate which are used by nodes to verify that responses from other participants on the network are valid

-If you run the PKI tool with the alternative example config with CRL enabled, a further set of CRL files will be created under the `crl-stores/` folder.
+If you run the PKI tool with the alternative example configuration with CRL enabled, a further set of CRL files will be created under the `crl-stores/` folder.
 Although these files are not required to get a basic network up and running, additional functionalities such as certificate revocation support, will be